-We started the ride at Fort Worth Harley and rode parade style to Decatur.
+We started the ride at Fort Worth Harley and rode parade-style to Decatur.
 It was an amazingly beautiful day with temps reaching 80 by early afternoon.
-Even the ride to the dealership was warm at 10am.
+Even the ride to the dealership was warm at 10 am.
 The nice weather brought out a lot of riders that probably would not have considered coming out otherwise.
-I didnt count but by the amount of bikes it looked to be about 80 chapter members.
+I didn't count but by the number of bikes, it looked to be about 80 chapter members.

-Upon arrival in Decatur we either payed the $10 or presented a toy for the entry fee.
-The meetup was at Decatur Intermediate School parking lot and it was jammed full of bikes.
-MC’s, RC’s, RG’s, Independants, and individuals from all over North Texas and Oklahoma were there to support the toy run.
+Upon arrival in Decatur, we either paid the $10 or presented a toy for the entry fee.
+The meetup was at the Decatur Intermediate School parking lot and it was jammed full of bikes.
+MCs, RCs, RGs, Independents, and individuals from all over North Texas and Oklahoma were there to support the toy run.
 I had a great time wandering around taking pics and looking at all the bikes and bike decorations.
 Some people tied toys onto their bikes, others had decorated their bikes with ornaments and garland.
-Every where you looked was color and cheer.
+Everywhere you looked was color and cheer.
 Santa hats were prominent, elf outfits were plentiful, and even the occasional reindeer horns could be seen sticking up above the crowd.

 I left a bit early from the main group and headed home alone since it was getting late and I was hungry.
-I couldnt wind down from the excitement of the day so I spent a couple hours going through the pictures and choosing the ones I wanted to use for the blog.
-The slideshow worked so well on the last post I decided to do that again.
-This time though I played around with some of the photos and did some graphic editing on a few of them instead of just having snapped digital shots displayed.
-I am hoping it will give an interesting and different feel throughout the slideshow.
+I couldn't wind down from the excitement of the day so I spent a couple of hours going through the pictures and choosing the ones I wanted to use for the blog.

 Leave a Reply